 HOW I RE-GROUTED A SHOWER FLOOR

-How I re-grouted a shower floor for the first time is a story that I thought would be beneficial to some of MrElectrician.TV’s visitors even though it is not related to electrical wiring.
-NOTE: Some text links below go to applicable products on Amazon or Zoro.
+How I re-grouted a shower floor for the first time is a story that I thought would benefit some of MrElectrician.TV’s visitors who want to learn how to re-grout their shower.

-This particular shower floor re-grouting project was originally intended to be done by a contractor, however it was very difficult to find one who was available.
+This particular shower floor re-grouting project was initially intended to be done by a tile installation contractor.
+However, it was tough to find one who was available.

 Laticrete Spectralock Premium Epoxy Grout is unique in that it consists of three components that must be mixed together and must be used within a limited time frame.